acmpesuecc/cgc/README.md

 # cgc
 A mark and sweep garbage collector written in c

+This garbage collector only works on UNIX based operating systems and does not work on windows due to the absence of the `<mmap.h>` header.

 ## Compile and run tests
 ```
 make test
 ```

 ## Usage
+Compile your program with the src and include files of cgc.
+Then use cgc as follows:

 ```
 #include "gc.h"